wvanraem/nucleon.amqp/docs/topologies.rst

 With this configuration the developer must choose how to deal with missing workers.

-* If partial results are partly useful and rapid response is important then we could use non-persistent delivery modes and optimise for performance, as with the simple RPC above.
+* If partial results are useful, and response time is more important than completeness, the reducer doesn't need to wait for all mappers to finish.
+It could wait for a fixed time and discard any results that arrive too late.
+We could use non-persistent delivery modes and optimise for performance, as with the simple RPC above.